 Did you know that you can lose half of all muscle mass on your body by the time you’re in your 80s?
 The good news is that there’s a way to prevent this.

 The solution?
-Easy strength training workouts.
-As we get older, our lives become busier, and our bodies also change.
-By incorporating strength training into your routine, you’ll be able to stay active and pain-free for many years to come.
+Resistance strength training.
+By incorporating strength training into your routine, you’ll be able to stay active, healthy, and pain-free for many years to come.

 Maybe you aren’t sold yet on the benefits of strength training for adults over 50 (including seniors!), and that’s okay.
 Here we will break down the importance of strength training as we age.